privacybydesign/pbdf-website/pages/en/irma-verifier.md

 The Privacy by Design foundation will not offer attribute verification services.
 The foundation focuses on operating the IRMA infrastructure and on issuing a basic set of attributes.
-In the current initial phase the foundation can offer advise, but it will not do this free-of-charge.
+In the current initial phase the foundation can offer advice, but it will not do this free-of-charge.
 For more information, feel free to [get in touch](/contact-en).